 Public healthcare in Malta is provided at the level of public health centres (clinics) and hospitals.
 Waiting times at clinics are generally shorter as residents are assigned a public health centre based on their residential address.

-Health centres provide services such as immunisation, gynaecology, physiotherapy and psychiatry, in addition to general practitioners and nurses.
+Health centres provide specialised services such as immunisation, gynaecology, physiotherapy and psychiatry, in addition to general practitioners and nurses.

 Private healthcare in Malta

 Although the sector is small, private healthcare in Malta is accessible and highly regarded.
 Private hospitals offer the benefit of shorter waiting times and superior facilities, though naturally at a higher cost than public facilities.
 Private hospitals in Malta are, however, affordable when compared with other European countries and are especially popular with British patients who want to avoid NHS waiting lists.

 Pharmacies in Malta

 Every village in the archipelago has at least one pharmacy, and many have more.
 Pharmacies dispense medication and provide GP services, while some have on-site specialists during specified times.

 Emergency services in Malta

 The emergency number in Malta is 112.
-Calls are answered in Maltese and English, and the line can be used to contact various emergency services.
+Operators can speak both Maltese and English, and the line can be used to contact various emergency services.